ScriptZone-sh/scriptzone.sh-tree/README.md

 # About
 ScriptZone.sh was founded in late December 2024, by Dylan L, a dedicated high school coder with a lot of free time.
 ScriptZone.sh allows individuals to have a "directory" of scripts at the paste of a link!

+# Credits
+Credits go to wireguard.sh and the creators of the website - Very well built.